paixaop/node-sodium/README.md

 # Code Samples
 Please check the fully documented code samples in `test/test_sodium.js`.

-# Installing Mocha Test Suit
+# Installing Mocha Test Suite

 To run the unit tests you need Mocha.
 If you'd like to run coverage reports you need mocha-istanbul.
 You can install both globally by doing